5 Back to School Planning Tips for Elementary Teachers

 4. Prioritize Your First Few Days

-There is so much to plan for!
-You have 180ish day of school ahead of you.
-However, it’s not smart to try and focus on your entire year right now.
+There is so much to plan for at the beginning of the year!
+You have 180ish days of school ahead of you, and that can feel overwhelming, but you don't have to plan for all those days right now.
 During your pre-planning time, just focus on the first few days.
-Have your plan ready to go and the rest will fall into place.
-As the first day comes, you can then work on the 3rd day (or the day after you have planned).
-Here’s a little side story…
+Have your plan ready to go, and the rest will fall into place.
+As the first day comes, you can then work on the 3rd day (or whichever day you are ready for next!).

-I have breast fed both of my children.
+I have breastfed both of my children.
 Therefore, when they are at daycare, they need bottles of milk in order to eat.
 Originally, I thought I needed breastmilk for every single day they were going to be away from me.
 That I would have to produce enough milk ahead of time in order to send all the milk before they even started going there.
 However, I found this was simply not the case.
 I only have to have a few days ready to go, because I am still producing milk and having to pump when they are away from me.
 Which will fill the bottles for the following days.

 5. Get 'em In, Get 'em Fed, Get 'em Home